 For the 15 million Americans with food allergies, being safe on a flight requires far more than a seatbelt.
-Now, in a landmark development, a proposed new law would require all airlines in the U.S. to carry epinephrine auto-injectors on every flight, and to train in-flight staff on when and how to use them.
+Now a proposed new law would require all airlines in the U.S. to carry epinephrine auto-injectors on every flight, and to train in-flight staff on when and how to use them.

 Currently, only a handful of carriers stock epinephrine auto-injectors, or make any type of food allergy accommodations for passengers and their children.